But can you freeze dairy foods? What’s the best way to preserve their taste?

 Each dairy product is a bit different:

-Milk can be frozen, but it is not recommended.
-Freezing does not harm the milk but does cause the milk to separate, changing its texture and appearance, and possibly affecting its taste.
-If you must freeze milk, ensure there is extra space in the container to allow for the liquid to expand.
+Milk can be frozen, but this method of storage is not ideal.
+Freezing does not harm the milk but does cause the milk to separate, changing its texture and appearance.
+If you must freeze milk, divide it among smaller containers and ensure there is extra space in the container to allow for the liquid to expand.
 Thaw in the refrigerator, then shake or stir thoroughly before using.
+Try freezing milk in ice cube trays and using those frozen milk cubes in an iced coffee or smoothie.
+Looking for other clever ways to use your milk?
+We’ve got 20 ways here.

-Cheese can be frozen at 0ºF or lower, but it may become mealy and crumbly when thawed, so thawed cheese is best used in salads, as toppings or in cooked dishes – preferably as soon as possible after thawing.
-Some cheeses are better frozen than others; for instance, blue cheese varieties like Roquefort and Gorgonzola are generally used crumbled anyway.
+Cheese can be frozen at 0ºF or lower, but it may become mealy and crumbly when thawed, so thawed cheese is best used on salads or in cooked dishes – preferably as soon as possible after thawing.
+Some cheeses are better frozen than others; for instance, blue cheese varieties like Roquefort and Gorgonzola are generally used crumbled anyway and a softer cheese like shredded mozzarella freezes well and is often used in cooked dishes (lasagna or pizza anyone?)
 Other cheeses like Parmesan and Romano can be stored in the refrigerator for prolonged periods, so freezing is unnecessary.

 Freezing yogurt is safe, however, freezing will change the consistency and quality of the product.
 In some cases, freezing yogurt – specifically if planning to use in smoothies or as a frozen treat – may be preferable.
 Just make sure to use the frozen yogurt within four months.